cabejackson/trivia-app-2/README.md

 ### I'm working dilligently to incorporate these next user stories!

-- Users can see a congrats! picture if they score higher than 50%
+- Users can see a 'congrats!' picture if they score higher than 50%
 - Users can login to save their scores

 ## About Me